Nigel Barrie: Biography

 Barrie's background as a dancer and actor on legitimate stages and in vaudeville in both Great Britain and the United States paved the way to early success in silent films.
-He made screen debut in the 1916 adventure film serial Beatrice Fairfax.
+He made his screen debut in the 1916 adventure film serial Beatrice Fairfax.
 After playing Marguerite Clark's love interest in the 1917 Babs series, Barrie settled into a long career as a handsome supporting player, sometimes cast as villains with roles varying from boxer to romantic interests.
 Increasingly dignified in appearance with his natural build and good looks, the 6' 1" actor later played Captain Halliwell in The Little Minister (1921) and was Richard Barthelmess' formidable rival in The Amateur Gentleman (1926).
 Returning to Great Britain at the advent of sound, Barrie continued in films until at least 1938 when he relocated to live in Rhodesia and then South Africa.

 In 1918, Barrie enlisted in the Royal Flying Corps.